 The following individual life sketches for women with family members include officer servants who had that designation at different times during the enlistment.
 Commissioned officers in each company were allowed an officer servant.
 Some officers, but not all, used younger family members in those assignments which were documented on officer payroll documents.
-So far, a total of 22 officer servants have been documented over the one year enlistment period but some soldiers may have been servants first before enlisting at Fort Leavenworth.
+So far, a total of 23 officer servants have been documented over the one year enlistment period but some soldiers may have been servants first before enlisting at Fort Leavenworth and one was both briefly.
 A few enlisted first as soldiers, later changing to an officer servant.

-LAUNDRESSES
+WOMEN AND LAUNDRESSES